The 5 Best Canon EF Camera Lenses

 - It does not need an extension tube to reach 1:1 magnification.

-Komine made the two suggested macro lenses in Japan.
-The lens was also released with several brand names.
-Elicar, Quantaray, Panagor, Spiratone, and Rokunar are names you might find on a copy of the lens.
+The two suggested macro lenses were manufactured by Komine in Japan.
+The lens was also sold under several brand names.
+Panagor, Spiratone, Rokunar, Elicar, and Quantaray are brands you can see on a copy of the lens.

-For shooting at lifesize magnification (1:1), the 90mm lens is likely to be the superior pick due to the fact that it has a greater working distance.
+For shooting at lifesize magnification (1:1), the 90mm lens is going to be the superior pick because it has a greater working distance.

-The 55mm lens is great for close-up and table-top photography.
+The 55mm focal length lens is extremely good for close-up and table-top photography.

 Alternative Macro Lenses